-- So with probability ≥ 0.5 , a random A_n produces a correct C_n for all inputs of length n. - Because this probability exceeds 0, an A_n that makes majority vote work for all inputs of length n exists. - Hence a correct C_n exists.
+- We just showed that at least half of them are correct. - So with probability ≥ 0.5 , a random A_n produces a correct C_n for all inputs of length n. - Because this probability exceeds 0, an A_n that makes majority vote work for all inputs of length n exists. - Hence a correct C_n exists.^a - We have used the probabilistic method.^b